-“Local Authority” means any corporation or board constituted or appointed under the authority of a Statute, and charged with the administration of moneys for any purpose of local concern.
+Local Authority means any corporation or board constituted or appointed under the authority of a Statute, and charged with the administration of moneys for any purpose of local concern.

-“Minister” means the Minister of the Crown charged, for the time being, with the administration of this Act.
+Minister means the Minister of the Crown charged, for the time being, with the administration of this Act.

-“Prescribed” means prescribed by this Act or by regulations made under this Act.
+Prescribed means prescribed by this Act or by regulations made under this Act.

-“Statistician” means the Government Statistician appointed under this Act.
+Statistician means the Government Statistician appointed under this Act.

 4. Appointment of Statistician